solana-labs/solana/docs/src/operations/guides/restart-cluster.md

 ### Step 1.
 Identify the latest optimistically confirmed slot for the cluster

-In Solana 1.14 or greater, run the following command to output the latest optimistically confirmed slot your validator observed:
+In Agave 1.14 or greater, run the following command to output the latest optimistically confirmed slot your validator observed:
 ```bash
 agave-ledger-tool -l ledger latest-optimistic-slots
 ```

-In Solana 1.13 or less, the latest optimistically confirmed can be found by looking for the more recent occurrence of [this](https://github.com/solana-labs/solana/blob/0264147d42d506fb888f5c4c021a998e231a3e74/core/src/optimistic_confirmation_verifier.rs#L71) metrics datapoint.
+In Agave 1.13 or less, the latest optimistically confirmed can be found by looking for the more recent occurrence of [this](https://github.com/solana-labs/solana/blob/0264147d42d506fb888f5c4c021a998e231a3e74/core/src/optimistic_confirmation_verifier.rs#L71) metrics datapoint.